nmag-project/project-tasks/README.md

   needs to integrate them, and ideally create a new tarball that extracst and copmiles out of the box (at least on Linux, ideally also on OS X).

+See below for a more detailed breakdown of the required tasks.

 ## Help needed!

 The original developers had to move on to other tasks.

 This is a call to the Nmag users: those with interest and/or skill to hepl with the above tasks, please step forward and contact nmag.project@gmail.com to offer to help.

 ## Status of migration 2020